• Quality Therapy for Individuals, Couples & Families That Deliver Results!

 The Very Big Question of “Who am I and who do I want to be?”

-April 3, 2022/0 Comments/in Anxiety, Creativity, depression, Louisville Health and Healing News, Mental Health, Spirituality/by Louisville Health and Healing
+April 3, 2022/0 Comments/in Anxiety, Creativity, Depression, Louisville Health and Healing News, Mental Health, Spirituality/by Louisville Health & Healing

 By calling attention to this question, by no means do I want to encourage any feelings of “I’m not